 “Chronic uncontrolled stress will eventually contribute to various vitamin and mineral imbalances, and the ability to maintain adequate energy levels and optimum health will decrease.”
 (Trace Elements, Inc., 2018)

 How ill effects of stress gone wild are manifested in your body and mind are as unique as your fingerprints.
 Stress may not cause dis-ease but it surely will open the door for dis-ease, discomfort, pain and illness when left to run its course, gone wild.
 At best stress may preclude fatigue and lack of personal performance.
 Stress is the root of depression and anxiety for some.
 Others experience more physical conditions like immunity weakness which can open the door for all sorts of dis-ease and sickness.
 Still others experience cardiovascular function distress and digestive ailments or more.
 Stress gets in the way of your body’s capacity to self-correct.

 There is more to supporting yourself for wellness than eating ‘clean and healthy’.
 Not all healthy food is healthful for everyone.
 Your body’s needs shift over time and depending on the internal impacts of stress.
 When you want your body and mind to replenish the ill effects of stress, certain foods usually considered healthy must be avoided (see my personal example below).
 Other foods and nutrients must be increased in optimal ratios for your unique body.
 Otherwise you risk over-nutrition which can antagonize balance and function your body needs.
-What those foods and nutrients are depends on you.
-Work with me to get tested.
+What those foods and nutrients are depends on you because you are one of a kind.

 Get tested with Micronutrient/ with Omega check and Hair Tissue Mineral Analysis.